 LONDON, ONTARIO — Photography has never been about capturing the world as it is.
 Photographers are constantly interpreting reality with their little light and time capturing machines.
 Like Anaïs Nin, the French-American author put it, “We don’t see things as they are, we see them as we are.”

 But at the same time, I think the exercise of standing in front of a camera with the humble objective of trying to capture a message about yourself, it’s worth trying.
-Even if just a glance of that essence reveals itself in the images, in the end, you’ll be one step closer to discover new things about yourself.
+Even if just a glance of that essence reveals itself in the images, in the end, you’ll be one step closer to discovering new things about yourself.

 In this post, I want to make a photographic essay about my wife Ximena (Pronunciation: hee MEYN ah).
 I’ve been trying to capture a little part of the universe that she is as a human being and maybe, she hasn’t seen yet.
-With all the bias that a person who loves another inserts into any creative process, this is simply my expression, my statement, a kind of defence of how I see the person that I love.
+With all the bias that a person who loves another, inserts into any creative process, this is simply my expression, my statement, a kind of defence of how I see the person that I love.